emiliosmith/mdef_emilio2/docs/project/prototype3.md

 https://medium.com/age-of-awareness/the-new-alchemy-institute-d0992ce33a68

-notesfor community composting
+*Notes for Community Composting:*

 co-producing means an equal and reciprocal relationship between professionals, people using services, their families and their neighbours.
-Where activities are coproduced in this way, both services and neighbourhoods become far more effective agents of change
+Where activities are coproduced in this way, both services and neighbourhoods become far more effective agents of a regenerative culture.